Top 10 Things to Do in Africa

 4. Relax on the Beach

 Some of the world’s finest beaches are found in Africa.
 The white sand and blue waves of the coral-fringed Swahili Coast glitter like jewels along the eastern edge of the continent.
-Out in the Indian Ocean, African islands dot the waters like scattered pearls.
+Out in the Indian Ocean, African islands like Madagascar, Zanzibar, and the Seychelles dot the waters like scattered pearls.

 Learn more about Africa’s beautiful beaches.